duthied/Free-Friendika/doc/FAQ.md

 ### What friendica clients can I use?

 Friendica is using a [Twitter/GNU Social compatible API](help/api), which means you can use any Twitter/GNU Social client for your platform as long as you can change the API path in its settings.
+Since the 2021.06 release, Friendica also supports the Mastodon API.
 Here is a list of known working clients:

 * Android